ronikobrosly/causal-curve/paper/paper.md

 from observational rather than experimental data, correcting for the biases that are inherent to analyzing observational data (e.g. confounding and selection bias) [@Hernán:2020].

-Although much significant research and implementation effort has gone towards methods in causal inference to estimate the effects of binary treatments (e.g. did the population receive treatment "A" or "B"), much less has gone towards estimating the effects of continuous treatments.
+Although significant research and implementation effort has gone towards methods in causal inference to estimate the effects of binary treatments (e.g. did the population receive treatment "A" or "B"), much less has gone towards estimating the effects of continuous treatments.
-This is unfortunate because there are there are a large number of use cases in research and industry that could benefit from tools to estimate the effect of continuous treatments, such as estimating how:
+This is unfortunate because there are a large number of use cases in research and industry that could benefit from tools to estimate the effect of continuous treatments, such as estimating how: